scjohnson9/ballot-atlas/src/content/measures/wisconsin/ajr-10-prohibit-closure-of-places-of-worship-during-emergencies.md

     answer: |-
       During the COVID pandemic, the U.S. Supreme Court issued several rulings related to church closures and gathering size.
 In one of the most applicable cases, [_Roman Catholic Diocese of Brooklyn v.
 Cuomo_ (2020)](https://www.supremecourt.gov/opinions/20pdf/20a87_4g15.pdf), the Court ruled that occupancy regulations which "single out houses of worship for especially harsh treatment" are unconstitutional.
 If a state wants to limit gathering sizes for churches, that state must treat all comparable secular activities similarly.

-      [Wisconsin AJR 10](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10) would go one step further by altogether preventing the closure of churches in response to a public health emergency.
+      [Wisconsin Question 2](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10) would go one step further by altogether preventing the closure of churches in response to a public health emergency.
 author: CCTE Editorial Team
-last_reviewed: 2026-09-10
+last_reviewed: 2026-09-15
 ---